It's a Matter of Time

 "It's a Matter of Time'" is a song written by Clive Westlake and recorded in 1972 by Elvis Presley.

-It was recorded by him during the March 27–29, 1972 recording session at the RCA Studios in Nashville.
+It was recorded by Presley on the final day of the March 27–29, 1972, recording session at RCA Studio C in Hollywood.
+Overdubs were later recorded in Nashville at RCA Studio B.

 The song was first released in August 1972 as a B-side to "Burning Love" and then in November on the album Burning Love and Hits from His Movies, Volume 2.